Oj can you believe it is Day 8 already. This series is speeding along like there is no tomorrow, except there is and I am not even ready for it……

 I didn’t want my wreath to take away from my other decoration so I just made sure they coordinated and kept her simple.
 I hot glued a bag of small bark stars to my ready-bought wreath and hung that baby up.

 I searched high and low for a link to these stars for you that would be available to everyone, but couldn’t find one.
-I bought them online in the floral arranging shop in Belgium.
+I bought them online in a floral arranging shop in Belgium.
 I am sure they can be found elsewhere too.

 But back to the main subject at hand.
 As you can see my swag/ garland got a little extra too.
 I had some of that bark ribbon left I used to make my Fall lanterns.
 I thought about cutting it in stars too, but that seemed like a lot of work.
 So instead I cut it in small squares, hot glued them together with some twine in between and made little mini garlands that I attached to my swag here and there and everywhere.